Seattle Amputation Injury Lawyers

 - Current medical bills

-- Future medical bills related to your injury, such as pain medications, corrective surgeries, etc.
+- Future medical bills related to your injury, such as reconstructive surgeries and skin grafts

 - Lost wages

-- Hedonic damages for loss of joy of life, such as not being able run, dance, golf, etc.
+- Hedonic damages for loss of joy of life, such as the loss of the ability to play musical instruments, sew, type, play video games, etc.

-The party responsible for your amputation and their insurer aren’t going to just hand you a blank check.
-They’re going to try to get away with accepting as little responsibility as possible.
+The simple truth is that the party responsible for your amputation isn’t going to just hand you a blank check.
+They’re going to try to get away with paying you little or nothing for your pain, suffering, and the destruction of a part of your body.
 This is why you need experienced attorneys on your side.
 The legal team at Seattle’s Hardwick & Pendergast, P.S., can help you get the compensation you truly deserve.
-Call (888) 228-3860 for a free and comprehensive case evaluation.
+Our experienced legal team understands the expenses and issues that you could face in the future, because we’ve handled many cases involving amputation before.
+Call (888) 228-3860 for a free and comprehensive case evaluation with a Seattle traumatic amputation lawyer.